kvflx/kvflx.github.io/HR-Project.md

 <img src="/images/seniority_attrition_boxplot_code.png?raw=true"/>
 <img src="/images/seniority_attrition_boxplot_visual.png?raw=true"/>

-The initial visualization revealed that the Median between the two groups is incredibly similar, so running a t-test here was especially helpful to see whether there was a statistically significant difference between the variables.
+The initial visualization revealed that the Median between the two groups is slightly different and running a t-test here was especially helpful to see whether there was a statistically significant difference between the variables.

 <img src="/images/seniority_attrition_test_code.png?raw=true"/>
 <img src="/images/seniority_attrition_test_visual.PNG?raw=true"/>

-Not only did the t-test demonstrate how close the Means of the two groups were, but it established that the p-value was high at 0.678.
-This made it apparent that statistically, seniority was not related to turnover rate.
-Junior employees are not more likely to leave or be laid off than Senior employees.
+Not only did the t-test demonstrate how close the Means of the two groups were, but it established that the p-value was low at 0.0000000000116.
+This made it apparent that statistically, seniority is significantly related to turnover rate.
+Junior employees are in fact more likely to leave or be laid off than Senior employees.
+Nonetheless, it is important to acknowledge that in this dataset the similarity in the Means indicates that at IBM the difference is marginal.